Information about taking care of pet chinchillas

-But, they are usually friendly and although they don't care to be pick up a great deal, they will enjoy a good scratch and stroke while standing on their own ground.
+But, they are usually friendly and although many do not care to be pick up a great deal, they will enjoy a good scratch and stroke while standing on their own ground.

 They are very inquisitive too, so are often happy to jump up on to you.

 The correct environment for your chinchilla is also very important.

 A chinchilla's cage should be kept in a quiet, cool, but not draughty area of the home.
 See more below.